code-and-effect/effective_bootstrap/README.md

 ## Icon Helpers

-Unfortunately, Bootstrap 4 dropped support for glyphicons, so we use a combination of [Inline SVG](https://github.com/jamesmartin/inline_svg), with [Feather Icons](https://feathericons.com) and [FontAwesome](https://fontawesome.com) to get back this functionality, even better than it was before.
+Unfortunately, Bootstrap 4 dropped support for glyphicons, so we use a combination of [Inline SVG](https://github.com/jamesmartin/inline_svg), with [Feather Icons](https://feathericons.com) and [FontAwesome](https://fontawesome.com) .svg images (no webfonts) to get back this functionality, even better than it was before.

 ```haml
 = icon('ok') # <svg class='eb-icon eb-icon-ok' ...>